vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 - **vSAN Encryption (Data at Rest)**: Protects against physical theft of drives but does not protect against VM cloning.
 The hypervisor decrypts I/O transparently, so a rogue administrator can clone the VM and access its contents normally.
 - **VM Encryption (with vTPM)**: Seals encryption keys to the VM's boot state.
 When a VM is cloned, the vTPM state does not transfer, preventing the clone from decrypting its contents.
 This is the appropriate protection against the credential extraction attack.

-BitLocker with a boot PIN provides an additional layer; even if the VM is cloned, the attacker cannot boot it without the PIN.
+BitLocker with a boot PIN provides an additional layer; even if the VM is cloned, the clone does not boot without the PIN.

 **VM encryption does NOT prevent cloning**: Administrators with Cryptographer privileges can clone encrypted VMs.
 The clone remains encrypted but accessible to those with privileges.
 BRICKSTORM implies Administrator@vsphere.local compromise, and Administrators have Cryptographer privileges by default. **Encryption provides no protection unless Cryptographer privileges are revoked from standard administrator roles.**